Abhishekpal-2525/full-stack-devlopments/notes.md

 `agar {} mai use kar na h tho { return num>4} kar na padhaga`

 # object
+`Define`:-An object is a collection of data and action. `data which is called property and action which is called method.`

 1. Hamlog object mai se value change kar sakte h.
 1. Aur koi another person code ko change na kar paye tho use it. `object.freeze(varaible ka name)`